 Please click on the links below to view works.

 Recently, I rediscovered letters my father wrote me while serving in Iraq during Operation Desert Storm.
 Over 25 years later the letters import an even deeper significance personally, historically and politically.
 In rereading the letters, I was reminded of the family bonds that held us together despite the emotional, political and geographical distance between us.
-Methodically recreating these letters with watercolor is significant to me.
-Through the process of transcribing the documents into painted objects, I find empathy for my father where I once was an angry and confused teenager.
-As I paint, his words bring on new meanings and associations as he dispatches fatherly advice, beliefs, doubts and experiences of a war that continues to impact our lives.
+Through the series, Correspondence, I attempt to embody my Father’s perspective through methodically recreating the letters in watercolor.
+In the process of transcribing the documents into painted objects, I find empathy for my father where I once was an angry and confused teenager.
+As I painted, his words brought on new meanings and associations as he dispatched fatherly advice, beliefs, doubts and experiences of a war that continues to impact our lives.

 With this series, I work with military surplus materials that I have inherited and purchased.
 Painting, cutting, sewing, stretching, and folding the used (or issued) duffles, equipment bags and errata, recontextualizes the surplus materials and allows for a place where personal sentiment and critical dialogues emerge, conflict and hopefully resolve.